Pioneer Grove Educational Center

 Monday through Friday - 8:30 a.m. to 2:15 p.m.

-The classes at Pioneer Grove Educational Center are designed to meet the unique needs of students from ages 3 to 21.
+The classes at Pioneer Grove Educational Center are designed to meet the unique needs of students from ages 3 through 22.
 We believe all students can learn.
 Our goal is to provide the appropriate supports, modifications, and adaptations to assist each student to reach his/her maximum potential in all areas of development: communication, cognition, physical, social and emotional, daily living skills, and independence.
 We believe that parents/guardians are valuable partners, working with the school, to make a difference in the growth of each student.

 Programs at Pioneer Grove